The Power of Behavioural Rewards in Dog Training

 Some behaviours naturally provide satisfaction or benefits that can be more powerful than external rewards.
 When the behaviour itself feels rewarding, motivation comes from within.
 This is called intrinsic motivation.

-For example, I love my job, if I won the lottery and didn't need to get paid, I would do it for FREE because I love what I do.
+For example, I love my job.
+If I won the lottery and didn't need to get paid, I would do it for FREE because I love what I do.
 Similarly, a dog that loves playing fetch will eagerly retrieve the ball because the activity itself is fun.

 Intrinsic motivation leads to more consistent and lasting behaviour.
 When people or animals act because they want to, not just because they expect a treat, the behaviour becomes part of their routine and identity.